TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 .. _multiple-processes:

-Logging to a single file from multiple processes
+Logging to a single file kutoka multiple processes
 ------------------------------------------------

-Although logging is thread-safe, and logging to a single file from multiple threads in a single process *is* supported, logging to a single file from *multiple processes* is *not* supported, because there is no standard way to serialize access to a single file across multiple processes in Python.
-If you need to log to a single file from multiple processes, one way of doing this is to have all the processes log to a :class:`~handlers.SocketHandler`, and have a separate process which implements a socket server which reads from the socket and logs to file.
+Although logging is thread-safe, and logging to a single file kutoka multiple threads in a single process *is* supported, logging to a single file kutoka *multiple processes* is *not* supported, because there is no standard way to serialize access to a single file across multiple processes in Python.
+If you need to log to a single file kutoka multiple processes, one way of doing this is to have all the processes log to a :class:`~handlers.SocketHandler`, and have a separate process which implements a socket server which reads kutoka the socket and logs to file.
 (If you prefer, you can dedicate one thread in one of the existing processes to perform this function.)
 :ref:`This section <network-logging>` documents this approach in more detail and